Cru Wine Ltd. T&Cs

 4.6 The Goods will be your responsibility from the completion of delivery to your address.

 4.7 If you ask Us to provide warehousing Services, our warehouse provider will assume responsibility for safe keeping from the completion of Our delivery to them.
 Our warehouse Services provide for a controlled storage environment.
 Insurance costs are included within Our prices for warehousing Services.
+Our latest tariffs for our warehousing Services can be found on our website.

 4.8 If you ask us to deliver Goods to you from our warehousing Service, We reserve the right to charge a delivery fee at our prevailing rate.
 The Goods will be your responsibility from the completion of delivery to your address.